rancher/rancher-docs/docs/pages-for-subheaders/backup-restore-and-disaster-recovery.md

 In this section, you'll learn how to create backups of Rancher, how to restore Rancher from backup, and how to migrate Rancher to a new Kubernetes cluster.

 The `rancher-backup` operator is used to backup and restore Rancher on any Kubernetes cluster.
-This application is a Helm chart, and it can be deployed through the Rancher **Apps & Marketplace** page, or by using the Helm CLI.
+This application is a Helm chart, and it can be deployed through the Rancher **Apps** page, or by using the Helm CLI.
 The `rancher-backup` Helm chart is [here.](https://github.com/rancher/charts/tree/release-v2.6/charts/rancher-backup)

 The backup-restore operator needs to be installed in the local cluster, and only backs up the Rancher app.
 The backup and restore operations are performed only in the local Kubernetes cluster.